![]() |

 In a news item, snake-handling and the drinking of poison in connection with religious services were reportedly banned by the Tennessee Supreme Court.
 Liston Pack, a lay pastor of the Holiness Church of God in Jesus Name near Newport in eastern Tennessee, had been barred by a cou … More

 Our Lord’s reply to their charge was by asking them why they continued to break the direct command of God by failing to honor their father and mother (vv.
 3-6).
 Exodus 20:12 taught a man to “honor” father and mother and yet they were using the “Corban” rule which was a very dishonorable thing.
 Their practice of “Corban” was a means of escaping financial responsibilities.
 They would simply say that a particular item was a gift they had devoted to God and could not be used by an individual.
 This was simply a clever way of keeping things from passing to one’s parents.
 This person would of course continue to keep those things in his own house for his own use.
 Jesus said such action was hypocritical (vv.7-8).
-Their religion had become merely a set of man-made rules and their worship was a farce (vv.
-9-20).
+Their religion had become merely a set of man-made rules and their worship was a farce (v.
+9).

 Tradition is something external, while God’s truth is internal.
 Unfortunately there are many “evangelical traditions” in churches today which are man-made teachings that are often considered as authoritative.
 God wants us to give Him our hearts and not just something we do outwardly.